Face-D(^2)CL: Multi-Domain Synergistic Representation with Dual Continual Learning for Facial DeepFake Detection: Experiments

 The proposed method generally achieves competitive or superior AUC across most datasets and perturbation types, while exhibiting relatively smaller performance degradation as perturbation intensity increases.
 For block-wise dropout and grid shuffle, which introduce severe structural distortions, the proposed method maintains a higher AUC than the competing approaches across the majority of intensity levels, with a notably slower decline.
 Under Gaussian noise, which simulates typical sensor noise, the proposed method sustains relatively strong detection performance even at the highest noise level, whereas other methods experience sharper drops in AUC on datasets such as DFDCP and CDF2.
 Under median blur, a relatively mild perturbation, the proposed method still yields favorable AUC across most datasets and intensities.

 Overall, the observed robustness can be attributed to the multi-domain synergistic representation and the dual continual learning mechanism.
 By jointly extracting complementary forgery traces from spatial, wavelet, and Fourier domains, the model learns a more stable and discriminative latent space that is less sensitive to image degradations.
-Meanwhile, OGC and EWC preserve the learned representations during incremental training, preventing catastrophic forgetting that would otherwise compromise robustness.
+Meanwhile, D-OGC and RF-EWC preserve the learned representations during incremental training, preventing catastrophic forgetting that would otherwise compromise robustness.